See this link for suggestions on how to approach abusers.

 Alert triggers when customer toner order history looks excessive based on the clicks being produced under contract.
 The alert compares the suggested manufacturer yields and % fill rates to calculated actual yields and % fill rates.

 This alert requires three fields in the Item Record for each toner be populated: Service Code (click HERE for updating your service codes), Yield and Usage Limit Meter Type (instructions HERE).
 If you do not maintain these fields there will be some work to do before you can implement.
 Don't worry, we can help, see here for details.
 The newer versions report numbers for all like models on the same contract or Customer as per Variable1.

 Companion alert is ID316.
 Maintaining missing info shown on ID316 output is vital to your excessive toner alert ID315.
 Instructions HERE on updating item records shown on ID316.

-(This alert does not address developer AND Digital Analytics is required)
+(This alert does not address developer)